pglombardo/pglombardo.github.io/_posts/2013-05-28-The-War-on-ActionView-with-Russian-Doll-Caching.md

 ---
 layout: single
-categories: ["Tracelytics"]
+categories: ["Tracelytics", "Ruby"]
 title: "The War on ActionView with Russian Doll Caching"
 ---

+**Update**: This article was originally featured on AppNeta's Application Performance Blog which unfortunately no longer exists.
+In 2016, the TraceView product was sold to [SolarWinds](https://traceview.solarwinds.com/traceview/).

 > Rails 4 is out featuring Russian Doll caching (AKA Cache Digests).
 In this article, I apply Russian Doll caching to one of my poorer performing
 Rails 3 pages using the [cache_digests](https://github.com/rails/cache_digests) gem.

-_This article was originally featured on AppNeta's [Application Performance Blog](http://www.appneta.com/blog/).
-[Check it out](http://www.appneta.com/blog/russian-doll-caching/)!_

 ActionView templates are great.
 They are easy to code, manage and extend but the one thing they are not is _fast_...at least not out of the box.